gshipley/summitlab14/Chapters/11-Creating_PHP_applications.md

 ##**Verify code change**

-If you completed all of the steps in lab 16 correctly, you should be able to verify that your application was deployed correctly by opening up a web browser and entering the following URL:
+If you completed all of the steps in Lab 16 correctly, you should be able to verify that your application was deployed correctly by opening up a web browser and entering the following URL:

 	http://firstphp-ose.apps.example.com